-SP OCT OLOG RDS MINER
+SP\OCT\OLOG\RDS\MINER

-NOTE: This parameter SP\OCT\OLOG\RDS\MINER is desupported on Oracle 19c and later versions.
+NOTE: Enabling the SP\OCT\OLOG\RDS\MINER parameter is deprecated and no longer supported starting with Oracle 19c.

 This parameter controls whether or not Capture uses a second thread to help keep Capture from lagging behind Oracle when capturing from an Oracle RDS database.